Recognizing Excellence in Records & Information Management

 With Ed Leahy as a mentor, success was guaranteed.
 He had the dedication, the personality, and the knowledge to inspire confidence and commitment.
 What better advocate could there have been to address the records management needs of business, government and industry.

-Ben Oliver, who is the 1978 recipient of the Leahy Award, recently recounted his impressions of Ed Leahy.
+Ben Oliver, who was the 1978 recipient of the Leahy Award, recently recounted his impressions of Ed Leahy.
 In 1945 Oliver was asked to take on the task of organizing a records management program in the U.S. Navy Bureau of Ships.
 He had no experience in records management (he was 21 years old) so he contacted Herb Angel and Ev Allredge, who succeeded Leahy in running the Navy Records Management program, for advice and guidance.
 Later Angel and Allredge invited Oliver to attend a meeting where Ed Leahy was the featured speaker.
 During his presentation, Leahy declared that records management needed young blood with new ideas and Oliver felt that Leahy was speaking directly to him.
 At the conclusion of the meeting, Oliver spoke to Leahy and told him that he was taking on a records management project and he could use all the help available.
 Leahy told him that Angel and Allredge were excellent sources but that he would be delighted to discuss records management issues with him.
 He gave Oliver his telephone number and told him to feel free to telephone him at any time.

 Oliver never felt it necessary to contact Leahy directly as he implemented a successful records management program at the Bureau of Ships.
 Later Oliver brought his records management expertise to the newly established National Archives and Records Service.
 At his retirement in 1975 "Ben Oliver probably was the best known and widely respected records management in the federal service.